Awokens/LeapTheEndEdition/README.md

+# LEAP: THE END EDITION

-The predecessor of Leap Void Survival Project from 6 months ago.
-Continued where we left off with quite a modification to the last one.
-Enjoy reading folks.
+The previous version of the Leap Void Survival Project from six months ago is here.
+We've picked up right where we left off, introducing significant changes to the last iteration.
+Enjoy the read!